 - Computer/PC setups

-- Surge Protector with USB ports
+- Surge Protector for smaller spaces

 - 4K TV and Entertainment Center

 - Gaming PC

 Surge protectors limits the voltage supplied to an electrical device by either blocking or shorting to ground any unwanted voltages above a safe threshold.

 We are talking about let-through voltage, or rather, what spike in voltage will prompt a surge protector to divert unwanted electricity from the protected line.
 Lower “clamping voltage” generally indicates better protection.
 The standard let-through voltage for 120 V AC devices is 300 volts.

 How many joules of surge protection do I need?

 You will also want to pay attention to the Joules rating.
 This is a measurement that indicates how much electricity a surge protector can absorb in a single event without failure.
 You want a rating of at least 1,000 joules.

 All that unwanted electricity needs someplace to go.
 You need a guard rail of sorts to protect your PlayStation 4, or 4K Ultra HD Roku TV from the ricochet of electricity coming at it.

 Surge protectors don’t react immediately.